-If your supervisor is a Social Studies lecturer, he or she may have received a waiver to serve as the faculty sponsor, or Principal Investigator, for undergraduate projects.
+If your supervisor is a Social Studies lecturer, they may have received a waiver to serve as the faculty sponsor, or Principal Investigator, for undergraduate projects.
 Ask your supervisor if this is the case.
 If your supervisor is a Social Studies lecturer who has not received this waiver, or if your supervisor is a lecturer in another program, graduate student, fellow, or is not affiliated with Harvard, Anya Bassett can serve as the faculty sponsor for your project.

 Most Social Studies thesis projects can be reviewed within 2-4 weeks, but you must allow at least a month between the time you apply to for human subjects approval and need to start your research.

 To facilitate the approval process, please read through the “CUHS template guide” carefully before starting your application.
 Every year, student applications are significantly delayed because they did not follow the directions.